-On April 2, 2004, one of our subsidiaries acquired a 50% interest in Shawnlee Construction, LLC ("Shawnlee"), which provides framing services for multi-family construction, and is located in Plainville, MA.
+On April 2, 2004, one of our subsidiaries acquired a 50% interest in Shawnlee.
 The purchase price was approximately \$4.8 million, allocating \$1.2 million to tangible assets and purchased intangibles, \$1.1 million to a non-compete agreement, \$1.3 million to customer relationship related intangibles, \$0.2 million to a backlog, and \$1.0 million to goodwill.
 Shawnlee had net sales in fiscal 2003 totaling approximately \$20 million.
-We have consolidated this entity, including a respective minority interest, because we exercise control.
+We have consolidated this entity, including a respective minority interest, because we exercise control

 On March 15, 2004, one of our subsidiaries acquired the assets of Slaughter Industries, owned by International Paper Company ("Slaughter"), a facility which supplies the site-built construction market in Dallas, TX.
-The purchase price was approximately \$3.9 million, which was allocated to the fair value of tangible net assets.
+The purchase price was approximately

+\$3.9 million, which was allocated to the fair value of tangible net assets.
 Slaughter had net sales in fiscal 2003 totaling approximately \$48 million.